 There are two potential reasons for this: One, even if coworkers don’t join an experience together in person, an individual’s sharing of stories of the memory can foster connection no matter where colleagues are located.
 Who wouldn’t feel closer to a coworker who lights up when talking about the time their manager rewarded them with the experience of handcrafting a wedding ring for their spouse?
 Science shows that storytelling can boost oxytocin, a hormone associated with bonding.

-And two, the very act of rewarding an employee with an experience of their choosing can create a connection in ways gift cards and cash simply can’t.
+And two, the very act of rewarding employees with an experience of their choosing can create a connection in ways gift cards and cash simply can’t.
 Trying new experiences—like learning to make cheese, or fly a plane—creates an “afterglow” effect (as we call it here at Blueboard) that reaches far beyond the experience itself and is associated with the employer.

 3. Employee rewards and recognition improve wellbeing.